 - Final Payouts for change in status and /or benefit eligibility - According to University of Rochester policy, employee status changes due to LOA, layoff, termination or transfer to a TAR position, become ineligible for traditional vacation and PTO plans.
 These accruals in accordance with HR policies. will be paid out in the pay period following the last date worked.
 All final payouts are issued as live checks.
 Effective 9/1/09, the Payroll Office will mail payout checks to the individual's current mailing address seen in HRMS (if no mailing address is seen the home address will be used).
 Deductions will not be taken from payouts, however if there are any outstanding arrears or paybacks seen, those amounts will be recovered from the final payout check.
 Departments are responsible to make sure that the final paperwork is turned in to HR in time for this to occur.

-- Overpayments- Departments who determine that time was submitted in error or incorrectly where an overpayment is involved should contact the Payroll Office for a Payback Options form, including work-up.
-Payroll will create a workup sheet that will allow the supervisor to communicate to the individual overpaid.
-Along with the workup sheet, Payroll will create a template letter indicating the employee options for payback.
+- Overpayments- Departments who determine that time was submitted in error or incorrectly where an overpayment is involved should contact the Payroll Office for assistance.
+The Payroll Office will initiate notification to the employee/staff/student that has been overpaid, including a copy to the department administration.
+Once a signed release is received, the Payroll Office will notify timekeeper/department administrator for any corrections needed in Time & Labor or within HRMS.
+See the “Wage Overpayment Recovery Policy Statement."
 Note - Adjustments to Time and Labor SHOULD NOT occur until the letter is signed by the employee and returned to the Payroll Office.
-Communication with Payroll and timing are crucial with these types of adjustments as they can lead to unintentional reduction in or negative pay.
+Communication with Payroll and timing are crucial with these types of adjustments.
+A complete copy of the new regulations can be found on the DOL’s website at: http://labor.ny.gov/legal/laws/pdf/wage-deduction/12-NYCRR195-Wage-Deductions-Text.pdf.

 - Payback options– Individuals can write a personal check made out to the University of Rochester for the net amount of the overpayment or can opt for payroll deduction of the gross amount within one or two paychecks.
 Those requesting an alternative option can contact Payroll for assistance.